 Authentic Mi’kmaq Experiences and workshops:

-Start your day building a fire to cook tradtional Bannock bread in the sand.
-Then a short walk to the beach where attendees dig up quahogs and take them back to cook on the fire.
+Start your day building a fire to cook traditional Bannock bread in the sand.
 While your delegates are cooking they learn about Lennox Island and the Mi’kmaq culture, listen to stories and enjoy a traditional feast!

 The Beat of One Drum